Mintbase/Grants-Program/applications/mobile_dapp_connection.md

 // Our HTTP RPC URL.
 Can be Infura let rpcUrl = "https://mainnet.infura.io/v3/{API-KEY}"

-// Creating Web3 instance.
-Try to reuse the existing instance of Web3 in your app. let web3 = Tesseract.Ethereum.Web3(rpcUrl: rpcUrl)
+// Creating Mintbase instance.
+Try to reuse the existing instance of Mintbase in your app. let web3 = Tesseract.Ethereum.Mintbase(rpcUrl: rpcUrl)
 ```

 For more information, please check: <https://github.com/tesseract-one/Tesseract.swift>